Volatility Skew & Three Things it Can Tell You

 Individual options trade with their own levels of implied volatility based on their respective prices.

-In products where out-of-the-money puts are more expensive than out-of-the-money calls, volatility is said to be skewed to the upside.
+In products where out-of-the-money puts are more expensive than out-of-the-money calls, volatility is said to be skewed to the downside.

 In products where out-of-the-money calls are more expensive than out-of-the-money puts, volatility is skewed to the upside.